Using TypeScript

 How to use Lume with TypeScript

-Lume is built on top of Deno so it has native support for TypeScript and comes with built-in types for core features and plugins.
-It also creates the deno.json file importing the Lume types using the compilerOptions.types array.
+Lume is built on top of Deno, so it has native support for TypeScript and comes with built-in types for core features and plugins.
+The file deno.json includes the Lume types in the compilerOptions.types array.

 {